-- 3D Volumetric concrete construction is the modern method of building by which solid precast concrete structural modules like room, toilet, kitchen, bathroom, stairs etc. & any combination of these are cast monolithically in Plant or Casting yard in a controlled condition. - These Modules are transported, erected & installed using cranes and push-pull jacks and are integrated together in the form of complete building unit. - Factory finished building units/modules are installed at the site with the help of tower cranes.
-Gable end walls are positioned to terminate the sides of building. - Pre stressed slabs are then installed as flooring elements.
-Rebar mesh is finally placed for structural screed thereby connecting all the elements together.
-Consecutive floors are built in similar manner to complete the structure.
+- 3D Volumetric concrete construction is the modern method of building by which solid precast concrete structural modules like room, toilet, kitchen, bathroom, stairs etc. & any combination of these are cast monolithically in Plant or Casting yard in a controlled condition. - These Modules are transported, erected & installed using cranes and push-pull jacks and are integrated together in the form of complete building unit. - Pre stressed slabs are then installed as flooring elements.
+Rebar mesh is finally placed for structural screed thereby connecting all the elements together. - Wall Precast RCC - Floor Pre stressed Slabs + Rebar mesh + Screed